rmetzler/articles/package_managers.md

 The packages at [PyPI](https://pypi.python.org/pypi) are hosted as "*.tar.gz" files.
 Each packages contains the source code and a `setup.py` file with meta informations, such as name, version and dependencies.

-With a little bit pre preperation a package can be published to PyPI with this 2 commands:
+With a little bit pre preparation a package can be published to PyPI with this 2 commands:

 ```
 python setup.py register -r PyPI